Prescription Justice Institute

 Board of Directors

-We are committed to establishing a network of professionals from different backgrounds that can offer a balanced, critical approach to the actions taken by the institute, to make sure our goals are being met in an accountable manner.
+We are committed to establishing a network of professionals from different backgrounds that can offer a balanced, critical approach to the actions taken by the Institute, making sure that our goals are being met in an accountable manner.

 Aria Ilyad Ahmad